 Lord Ashcroft International Business School is one of the largest business schools in the east of England.
-You'll benefit from state-of-the-art teaching and learning facilities, study areas, campus libraries with online databases containing professional journals, plus our Virtual Learning Environment (VLE) through which you can access study resources and help.
+You'll benefit from state-of-the-art teaching and learning facilities, study areas, campus libraries with online databases containing professional journals, plus our Virtual Learning Environment (CANVAS) through which you can access study resources and help.
 We’re the business school of choice for several world renowned corporations including UPS, Barclays, Crawfords and Harrods, whose staff study our business degrees.

 Our course is designed to make sure that you graduate with expert subject knowledge - but also with skills that are in demand by the international hospitality industry.
 These include soft skills such as customer handling, team working, communication and problem solving, as well as technical, practical or job-specific skills.